It’s an election year: time for some provocative thoughts about faith and politics.

 And here’s the rub: How is a priest (in Washington, D.C. where Mrs. Pelosi works or back in her California district or, for that matter, at St. Peter’s in Rome) to certainly know that she should not be allowed to receive the Host unless he has been directed to refuse her by ecclesial authority?
 (I ask this even though a priest may be required by 915 to refuse Communion even without a bishop’s formal declaration.)
 How are Catholics to judge the distinction between her position on abortion and that of a pro-life candidate who may be her opponent?
 (In fact, opponent John Dennis is not a pro-lifer, but a libertarian Republican who opposes government funding of abortion.)

 But with all due respect, isn’t that kicking the can down the road?
 Isn’t that like the Joint Chiefs giving platoon leaders ad hoc responsibility for rules of engagement?
 There’s bound to be a priest out there who’d like nothing better than to be the one to say “No!” to Nancy (and then get three minutes on “The O’Reilly Factor”).
 But the faithful will only be left wondering if the priest hasn’t “acted alone.”
-Archbishop Burke’s wiggle-waggle will be confusing, given his strong summary statement:
+This is especially true given Archbishop Burke’s strong summary statement:

 No matter how often a Bishop or priest repeats the teaching of the Church regarding procured abortion, if he stands by and does nothing to discipline a Catholic who publicly supports legislation permitting the gravest of injustices and, at the same time, presents himself to receive Holy Communion, then his teaching rings hollow.